melezhik/sparrowup/README.md

 POST /check/$project/$server

-where $server is ip adress or hostname, $project is project name ( a proper directory should exist in repository )
+where $server is ip address or hostname, $project is project name ( a proper directory should exist in repository )

 Example: